United States

 How Do I Open a TRY Account?

 Opening a TRY trading account requires selecting a broker that supports lira-based transactions.
-Here are the key steps:
+After testing hundreds of the best trading accounts, here are the key steps:

 1. Choose a Broker: Select a broker offering TRY as a base currency option.
 Consider factors such as fees, platform usability, available Turkish assets, and whether the broker is regulated by a trusted regulator like the Cyprus Securities & Exchange Commission (CySEC).